semantic-flow/sflo-dendron-notes/sflo.concept.mesh.resource.element.node-handle.md

 ## Justification

-Element identifiers don't have an obvious referent other than themselves. e.g., ns/djradon/bio-dataset/_data refers only to a specific [[sflo.concept.mesh.resource.element.abstract-dataset]].
+Element identifiers don't have an obvious referent other than themselves. e.g., ns/djradon/bio-dataset/_data refers only to a specific [[sflo.concept.mesh.resource-facet.dataset.abstract]].

 So when they're mentioned in [[sflo.concept.mesh.resource.element.meta-dataset]], it's clear enough that their identifiers refer to them "as mesh resources."